SaraTisell/easy-baking/README.md

 # Easy Baking

 Easy baking's website provides its users with delicious baking recipes that are well structured and easy to follow.
-Easy Baking is highlightning the Swedish concept of "fika" and gives a broad insight in its meaning - gathering to enjoy pastry and coffee or tea.
-The site is targeting anyone who has the desire to bake and want some insperation.
+Easy Baking is highlightning the Swedish concept of "fika" and gives a broad insight in its meaning - gathering to enjoy pastry and coffee/tea.
+The site is targeting anyone who has the desire to bake and want some inspiration.
 [Here](https://saratisell.github.io/easy-baking/) can you view the site.

 ![Mockup](document/images_readme/easy-baking-mock-up.png)